HITECHCRIME/HC_OVERVIEW/README.md

 ## /// INJECTIONS [ALBUMS] | Current count: 41 EPs

-Motifs: dead of blight, oracle, triangles, moth's flight, the life's search, hacking reality.
+Motifs: dead of blight, oracle, triangles, moth's flight, the life's search, hacking reality, hacker persona, meditation, attunement with the environment, isolation, separation.

 Content Font Regime is `_` as `:` or `-`.
 Use `///` to designate line in code/text/content/header.
 Use hard brackets `[]` for additional info `[Rough Prototype] / [Zodiacal Series]`.